Writer, Health Activist, Entrepreneur

 and everything in between

-as a form of mindfulness and poetry, and an ode
+as a form of storytelling,